Haochen-Wei/sawGalilController/README.md

 The JSON file specifies the high-level configuration data, such as the controller connectivity information and conversions between controller units (e.g., encoder counts) and SI units.
 The DMC file handles the low-level Galil configuration.
 Note that the DMC filename is specified in the JSON file.
+Examples of JSON and DMC files can be found in the [share](./core/share) subdirectory, with the JSON file format documented in the corresponding [README](./core/share/README.md).

-Most of the source code is in the `core` subdirectory to facilitate building with ROS1 or ROS2.
+Most of the source code is in the [core](./core) subdirectory to facilitate building with ROS1 or ROS2.